 There are few things you can do to maximise your gains after workout.
 Let’s focus on nutrition today and how it may improve muscle repair, growth and strength.

 - Spread protein intake throughout the day.
-20-30g is average recommended amount per meal/serving to maximise MPS.
+20-30g is average recommended amount per meal/serving to maximise muscle protein synthesis (MPS).
 Consuming more than 30g in one meal will not add much further benefits.

 - Leucine – is on of the branched-chain amino acids (BCAA) that is thought to be most potent at stimulating MPS.
 20-30g protein serving containing all essential amino acids including around 3g of Leucine showed to be most beneficial.